ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 In IDLE, you you create, edit, and run Python code.

 To bring up IDLE, type `idle3` at the bash shell prompt.
-THe "shell prompt" is the line where you can type commands in the terminal window you opened in step 1, and it shoudl look something like this:
+The "shell prompt" is the line where you can type commands in the terminal window you opened in step 1, and it should look something like this:
 ```
 [sp18t1@ieng6-248]:~:14$
 ```